 Life/Health—Change in Premium (Life/A&H Change in Operations Ratio 9)

 This ratio represents the percentage change in premium from the prior year to the current year.
-This ratio is not calculated for a newly formed company because of the lack of prior year data.
 The calculation is the change in total premiums, deposit-type contract fund considerations and other considerations from the prior year to the current year, divided by total premiums, deposit-type fund considerations and other considerations for the prior year.

 Guidelines—The usual range for this ratio includes results less than 5 percent.
 Any number that is significantly outside this range should be investigated further to determine the reason.
 The issues presented are similar to those raised by sudden changes in property/casualty net premiums written, as discussed above.